ttickell/opnsense-ipv6/readme.md

 I'm struggling with figuring out if I care, or not?

 There is a huge crowd in the IPv6 community I can only describe as purists.
-IPv6 is all that there can or should be to them and the fact that IPv4 is not yet dead is like a fish rotting on the favorite pier.
-Vile and untouchable, bot not something that can be fixed other than to admonish people to not drop their fish.
+IPv6 is all that there can or should be to them and the fact that IPv4 is not yet dead is like a fish rotting on their favorite pier.
+Vile and untouchable, but not something that can be fixed other than to admonish people to not drop their fish.
 Part of me - the same part that comes out if your ask me what I think about *nix v.
 Windows or manual v. automatic - wants to join them and cheer the death of IPv4.

 But there's also the bit that says, "The point of this is to have a network that works between carrier failures."
 Does it really matter if a connection is established via IPv4 or IPv6, so long as the end user gets the connection?
-Note that the end user, in my case, is my wife and my children.
+Note that the end users, in my case, are my wife and my children.

 I made a stupid mistake when I first setup Opnsense: I checked the, "Enable DNS64 Support" box because, of course, why wouldn't you "synthesize AAAA records from A records if not actual AAA records are present".
 I then spent the better part of a weekend trying for figure out why one of my wife's must have apps and, for the kids, Brawlstars wasn't working.
-A bunch of packet captures later I learned what a few special addresses meant, why they phones were trying to connect to them, and - most importantly - why things were broken because I hadn't enabled the translation to go with the fictitious addresses.
+A bunch of packet captures later I learned what a few special addresses meant, why their phones were trying to connect to them, and - most importantly - why things were broken because I hadn't enabled the translation to go with the fictitious addresses.

 Above I believe I noted I started working on this to learn more about IPv6.
 I learned something by enabling DNS64 and breaking things.

 Using a ULA - even if it means my network prefers IPv4 - and ensuring my users (ahem, family) can get connections to services no matter which stack they are usings - strikes me as one of these learning opportunities.
 Getting a connection is more important than how the connection was made.
 Hell, if they were using IPX/SPX would it really matter?

-Yet, part of me wants to side with the article's author and tell the world (in this case my family?) to deal with the outage and interface resets that a provider failure would require, without the use of ULAs, just to be fully IPv6.
+Yet, part of me wants to side with the article's author and tell the world (in this case my family?) to deal with the outage and interface resets that a provider failure would require, without the use of ULAs, just to be sure we're defautling to IPv6.

 That part of me probably needs to be dragged out back behind a barn, drawn and quartered, shot, and then suffocated.
 It's not really a question of which protocol is used, it's a question of did the use case work.